2021-2022 JFM members after swearing in at the Montana Supreme Court

-Justice for Montanans members empower low- to moderate-income Montanans to advocate for their legal rights and increase access to justice.
-MLSA partners with the Self-Help Program of the Montana Supreme Court Office of the Court Administrator, DCI’s Office of Child and Family Ombudsman, DOJ’s Montana Office of Consumer Protection & Victim Services, Legal Services Developer Aging Services, the State Bar of Montana, and Montana Fair Housing to place 20 members directly in local Montana communities to help provide and expand intake, legal information, and referral services for Montana's low-income residents seeking civil legal assistance.
+Justice for Montanans (JFM) members empower low- to moderate-income Montanans to advocate for their legal rights and increase access to justice.
+Montana Legal Services Association partners with the Self-Help Program of the Montana Supreme Court Office of the Court Administrator, DCI’s Office of Child and Family Ombudsman, Legal Services Developer Aging Services, Montana Fair Housing, Confederated Salish and Kootenai Tribal Defenders Office, and the YWCA in Missoula.
+The JFM AmeriCorps Project places 20 members directly in local Montana communities to help provide and expand intake and outreach, legal information, and referral services for Montana's low to moderate income residents seeking civil legal assistance.

 MLSA is a federally and privately funded nonprofit organization that provides legal services to low-income people throughout Montana.
 For more information about MLSA, visit www.mtlsa.org.

 The Montana Supreme Court Office of the Court Administrator assists self-represented litigants and other people in finding legal information, forms and other resources.
 For more information about the Self-Help Law Centers, visit https://courts.mt.gov/selfhelp.